Why are geese so aggressive and mean?

 Geese have a reputation for attacking or chasing anyone that crosses their path.
-According to Varment Guard Wildlife Services, geese are extremely territorial.
+According to Varment Guard Wildlife Services, this is because geese are extremely territorial.
 They like to be in their own space and do not want to share it with anyone else.

 They are also protecting their young and their eggs.
-Geese build their nests on the ground, where plenty of threats can come after the geese themselves or their eggs.
+Geese build their nests on the ground, where plenty of threats can come after the geese or their offspring.
 They tend to hiss and scream if someone or something invades their space.

 During the breeding season, while the female goose is sitting and incubating her eggs, the male goose (also called a gander) is not too far away – keeping an eye on her and the space around her.
 Ganders will honk, hiss, and even bite anything they perceive as a threat until the eggs are hatched.

 Geese are also not easily spooked.
-They will get aggressive with any human of any size.
+They might get aggressive with a human of any size.
 Geese will go after anything seen as a threat, even gorillas.

-Varment Guard Wildlife Service says that geese will hiss and chase, but an actual physical attack does not happen too often.
-They have the following tips to keep yourself safe from an aggressive goose or gander.
+Varment Guard Wildlife Service said that while geese will hiss and chase, an actual physical attack does not happen too often.

+They offer the following tips to keep yourself safe from an aggressive goose or gander:

 - Watch for any hissing, headbobbing, or honking.
 This means the goose is ready to start chasing you.